BEASTSM96/Saturn-Engine/README.md

 ### Premake

-If you want to use Premake, start by going into the `scrtpts` folder, then run `WindowsGenProjects.bat` that will create the project files.
+If you want to use Premake, start by going into the `scripts` folder, then run `WindowsGenProjects.bat` that will create the project files.
 Then open `Saturn.sln` right click on the solution and click build *or `Ctrl Shift B`.*